-Patients on lifestyle modifications Patients on OADs or insulin A day profile once a week-FBG and three postprandial values at least once a week or staggered over the week.
-At least four times/day (FBG and three postprandial values).
-FBG: Fasting plasma glucose, OADs: Oral antidiabetics
+Patients on OADs or insulin At least four times/day (FBG and three postprandial values).

 Plasma Glucose measurement in laboratories: Plasma glucose is the most preferred measure in most modern laboratories.
 Readings based on whole blood measurements are lower due to the volume occupied by hemoglobin.
 Capillary blood glucose strips measure the glucose in the plasma of the capillary blood sample.
 Still, they may be calibrated to give results as plasma or whole blood glucose (check meter instructions).